exonum/exonum-doc/src/architecture/transactions.md

 ([as in usual databases](https://en.wikipedia.org/wiki/Database_transaction)) is a group of sequential operations with the database and is a logical unit of work with data.
-So any business logic of the project with Exomum should be formulated using different types of transactions.
-A transaction must be executed entirely, respecting the integrity of the data.
+So any business logic of the project with Exomum should be formulated using different types of transactions in different types of services.
+A transaction must be executed entirely, respecting the integrity of the data (the correct transaction execution workflow should be implemented by this transaction type developer).
 If the transaction execution is unsuccessful, then the transaction must be not performed at all, so that it shall not have any effect.
+And it is guaranteed by Exonum core.
 A transaction could be created by the allowed entities and sent for the distributed system of validators for the consideration.